-If the organization received any amounts from either kind of organization above, attach a statement.
-Show the amounts received from each organization, including amounts, such as gifts, that are not investment income.
-Line 13.-Check the box on line 13 and complete columns (a) and (b) for a supporting organization operated only for the benefit of and in connection with organizations listed above in lines 5 through 12, or with organizations described in section 501(c)(4), (5), or (6) that meet the tests of section 509(a)(2) (described in line 12).
+Line 13.-Check the box on line 13 and complete columns (a) and (b) for a supporting organization operated only for the benefit of and in connection with organizations listed in lines 5 through 12, or with organizations described in section 501(c)(4), (5), or (6) that meet the tests of section 509(a)(2) (described in line 12).
 General principles governing supporting organizations are described in Regulations section 1.509(a)-4.

-Under column (b), "Line number from above," identify the organization supported if it is included in lines 5 through 12.
+For column (b), identify the organization supported if it is included in lines 5 through 12.
 For example, if your organization supported a hospital, enter "7" in column (b).